 Summary of Accomplishments: Describe the nominee's most outstanding accomplishments during the achievement period.
 Summarize how the nominee implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
-Summarize the objectives of the nominee's environmental restoration program and the degree of success reached for each objective in FY 2014-2015.
+Summarize the objectives of the nominee's environmental restoration program and the degree of success reached for each objective during the achievement period.
 Explain how the nominee's accomplishments significantly support the mission and are distinct from past successes.